Welcome to today's edition of the Rush 24-7 podcast.

 It's 50 double, well, it's 13 points.

-It's in the generic, it's 5340 Republican over Democrat in likely voters.
+In the generic, it's 5340 Republican over Democrat in likely voters.

-So they're playing games with these with these polls.
+So they're playing games with these polls.

-Gallup had to get straight with theirs, because at the end of the day they have their credibility to worry about.
+Gallup had to get straight with theirs because at the end of the day, they have their credibility to worry about.

-Uh are just holding on, they're trying to influence with these polls public opinion.
+They're trying to influence with these polls public opinion.

 These polls are not to reflect public opinion.